Nutrition and Biochemistry

 Types of Experiments

-There are a variety of experiments that can be conducted in nutrition and biochemistry.
+A variety of experiments can be conducted in nutrition and biochemistry.
 These experiments can be used to investigate the effects of different foods on the body, the biochemical mechanisms of nutrient metabolism, and the development of new treatments for diseases related to nutrition.
+Examples include in vivo studies (animal or human subjects), in vitro studies (using cells or tissues in a lab setting), and computational modeling.

 Data Analysis